europython2023gametournament/supremacy/README.md

 ## The control center - the AI

 - To play the game, you will have to create a Python program.
 - It should contain a class named `PlayerAI` and that class should have a method named `run`.
 - Every time step, the `run` method will be called, and it will be inside that function that you should control your vehicles, decide what to build, etc...
-- You are provided with a `template_ai.py` to give you an example/
+- You are provided with a `template_ai.py` to give you an example.

 Look at the comments in the `template_ai.py` for details on what information is available to you at every time step and what methods can be called.